Federation¶

 Enable federation explicitly when you want a visible enable step:

-Get each spoke's instance UID:
+Get each spoke's instance UID from that spoke daemon:

-Create one enrollment per trusted spoke:
+Create one enrollment per trusted spoke. --hub-url selects the hub daemon for

 kata federation enroll --project fedlab \